Does Hormone Therapy Work To Reduce Sudden Weight Gain?

 In a nutshell, bioidentical hormones like testosterone are designed after gathering biological data from therapy recipients.
 The therapy provider then creates hormones that the recipient’s body will recognize as its own testosterone, estrogen, or progesterone (depending on the therapy needed or as prescribed by your doctor).

 Hormone therapy can also be received in the form of either pellets or injections.
-While hormone injection therapy can be fast, it can also lead to uncomfortable side effects.
+While hormone injection therapy can be fast and done from the comfort of your home, it is more likely to lead to side effects such as peaks and troughs in hormonal levels.

-Sometimes – it all depends on the causes of sudden weight gain in the first place.
+Sometimes – it all depends on the cause of sudden weight gain in the first place.

 For example, many women experience sudden weight gain when they begin menopause.
 Since menopause is heavily related to changes in metabolism and hormone levels, it makes sense that HRT can assist with sudden weight gain in this circumstance.